Ramiro Garay

-Ramiro Garay (born 6 March 1997) is an Argentine professional footballer who plays as a midfielder for Primera B Nacional side Aldosivi.
+Ramiro Garay (born 6 March 1997) is an Argentine professional footballer who plays as a midfielder.

 Career

 Garay began his career in the youth ranks of Deportivo de Castelli before joining Argentine Primera División club Aldosivi in 2016.
 He made his competitive Aldosivi debut on 24 February in a defeat against Estudiantes in the 2016 Argentine Primera División, during the 2016 season he was named in Aldosivi's matchday squad on five occasions but only came off the bench twice.
 Three appearances followed within the next two campaigns with the last ending in relegation to Primera B Nacional.